madSimonJ/madsimonj.github.io/blog/20211219/oregontrail_1.md

 				</code>
 			</pre>

 	<p>This bulk of the code I've written, however, is the engine for generating new states whenever we turn over.
 That makes use of one of my favourite features in C# in recent years - switch operations.
 This is basically a C# inplementation of a functional concept called Pattern Recognition.
 I use the switch operation to determine the current in-game operation being performed, as well as whatever validation operations need to be applied - like has the user over-spent, or entered a number that's below 0 for something.
-Part of the system for setting state is setting the next in-game operation to be performed, so I can set the player back to a previous part of the game if a validation process fails.</p>
+Part of the system for setting state is setting the next in-game operation to be performed, so I can set the player back to a previous part of the game if a validation process fails.
+The original code used those infamous BASIC "goto" commands to literally skip forward or backward to repeat or skip validation messages, but there's no chance I'd do that, even if I could.
+In any case, there's something about the stateless simplicity of maintaining a Switch operation that appeals to be an awful lot.</p>

+	<p>Chances are, as this project continues, and the switch operation grows significantly in size, then I'm going to have to split it out into sub-functions, or sub-classes to hold all of the additional possible state transitions.
+One of my pet haates in development though, is coding for a requirement we aren't considering yet, so let's stay on track.</p>

-	<p>Here are a few examples:</p>
+	<p>Here are a few examples of my state transitions:</p>

 			<pre>